FY2022

 Event Report

-On Tuesday, September 27, a workshop was held to improve article writing skills.
+On Tuesday, September 27, we held a training session to improve article writing skills.

-The lecturer, Saeri Wakabayashi, talked about what you need to know as a writer, such as what you need to prepare and prepare for an interview.
+The lecturer, Saeri Wakabayashi, talked about what you need to know as a writer, such as the preparation and preparation necessary for the interview.

-I was also able to learn about the interview techniques that I learned based on my own experiences and failures, such as "If the interview is too long, it will be difficult to summarize" and "You can listen to a deeper story by asking, "Does that mean 00?"
+In addition, I was able to learn about interviewing techniques that I have learned based on my own experiences and failures, such as “If the interview time is too long, it will not be possible to summarize it” and “You can listen to a deeper story by asking, ‘Is that XX?'”

-In the second half, the two students worked in pairs to listen to each other's stories and summarize them in short sentences.
-By showing each other the sentences you have written, you can gain new realizations, such as "Maybe the nuances are a little different?"
+In the second half, the students worked in pairs to listen to each other and summarize them in short sentences.
+By showing each other the sentences you have written, you can gain new insights, such as “Maybe the nuances are a little different?”

-It was a fruitful time for the participants, as they learned not only their attitudes as listeners but also how to be creative when communicating to others.
+It was a fruitful time for the participants, as they were able to learn not only how to be a listener but also how to communicate with others.

 11th_seisaku_2015

-The "Kotokare High School Student Project" is a project born from the desire of Kyoto Student Public Relations Department members to provide high school students who are unable to work satisfactorily due to the coronavirus pandemic with a place where they can plan something and get a sense of accomplishment, and to provide them with opportunities to think about their career path through interviews and exchanges with university students.
+The “Kotokare High School Student Project” is a project born from the desire of the Kyoto Student Public Relations Department to provide high school students who are unable to engage in activities satisfactorily due to the coronavirus pandemic with a place where they can plan something and gain a sense of accomplishment, and to provide them with an opportunity to think about their career paths through interviews and exchanges with university students.

 Outline of the event